PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 };
 ```

-* `msg_size` is the size of the message in bytes without the header
+- `msg_size` is the size of the message in bytes without the header.
-* `msg_type` defines the content, and is a single alphabet character.
+- `msg_type` defines the content, and is a single alphabet character.

 :::note
 Message types described below are noted with the single alphabet `msg_type` characteristic in the beginning.